mmirhoseini/babbel_words_game/README.md

 I was about to create a classic Android Application using old method of all codes in a single MainActivity because of time shortage!
 But I prefer to be a professional and spend more time to have a clean-code using MVP and Dagger.

-Having one presenter for both menu and game was cause by time shortage, and if I had more time I would separate them because of their different functionality.
+Having one presenter for both menu and game was caused by time shortage, and if I had more time I would separate them because of their different functionality.

 I always prefer to user libraries that makes development easier and let me think more about the logic of the Application and what to do, instead of how to do.